turinglabsorg/datahub-learn/network-documentation/celo/tutorial/distributed-file-manager-using-ipfs-celo-reactjs.md

 ![](https://imgur.com/VV0park.png)

 Now go to your browser, and visit the URL - http://localhost:3000 If your followed the above steps, you would see the page as shown below.
-Background theme of the website id dark, so you have to look carefully for text in black color.
+Background theme of the website is dark, so you have to look carefully for text in black color.

 ![](https://imgur.com/hVr1ElD.png)